• Our Services

 Suicide Prevention

 Psychologists tell us phrases such as “Are you OK?” or “You seem really down today.
-Tell me what’s going on” or “Tell me how you’re feeling right now” are door-openers to conversation.
+Tell me what’s going on” or “Tell me how you’re feeling right now” are door-openers to the conversation.
 (Also see 5 Action Steps below).
 You must also ask directly: “Are you having thoughts about killing yourself?”
 (If that’s too uncomfortable for you, find someone who can ask).

 It’s always better to ask directly than not to do so.